JesacaLin/the-force/README.md

 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |
 | `id`      | `string` | **Required**.
 Id of item to fetch |

-## Features

-- Stats on the character's birth year, species, gender, eye color.
-- Data on their home world: Planet name, orbital period, population, terrain.
-- Data on the films the character appeared in: Title, director, release date.

 ## Screenshots